uf2020/ccxt/Manual.md

 ## Product Ids And Symbols

-Product ids are used during the REST request-response process to reference trading pairs withing markets.
+Product ids are used during the REST request-response process to reference trading pairs within markets.
 The set of product ids is unique per exchange and cannot be used across markets.
 For example, the BTC/USD pair/product may have different ids on various popular markets, like btcusd, BTCUSD, XBTUSD, btc/usd, 137 (numeric id), BTC/USD, Btc/Usd, tBTCUSD, XXBTZUSD.
 You don't need to remember or use product ids, they are there for internal HTTP request-response purposes inside market implementations.

 The ccxt library abstracts uncommon product ids to symbols, standardized to a common format.
 Symbols are not the same as product ids.
 Every product is referenced by a corresponding symbol.
 Symbols are common across markets which makes them suitable for arbitrage and many other things.